vicrucann/vicrucann.github.io/_posts/2015-12-21-qt-osg-navigation.md

 How to do it?
 Here we will get a help from `getEventQueue()` method (we showed how to implement it in [Part 1](http://vicrucann.github.io/tutorials/cmake-qt-osg-1/) ) which returns an **event queue** from the used **graphics window**.
 In our case the **event queue** serves as a collector and adaptor of window events.
 If we look at the [source code of `osgGA::EventQueue`](https://github.com/openscenegraph/osg/blob/master/include/osgGA/EventQueue), we can see what types of events can be triggered in OSG, and also what parameters they take.

 As an example, let's take the `mouseButtonPress(float x, float y, unsigned int button)`.
-In order to trigger a mouse button pressed event, we have to provide mouse coordinates, as well as a `button` code.
-We can find the `enum MouseButtonMask{}` with button masks in a [source code for `GUIEventAdapter` class](https://github.com/openscenegraph/osg/blob/master/include/osgGA/GUIEventAdapter).
+In order to trigger a **mouse button pressed** event, we have to provide mouse coordinates, as well as a `button` code.

+From the [EventQueue](https://github.com/openscenegraph/OpenSceneGraph/blob/master/include/osgGA/EventQueue) file on the mouse button press event:

+>  Method for adapting mouse button pressed events, placing this event on the back of the event queue.
+Button numbering is 1 for left mouse button, 2 for middle, 3 for right.

-Now we are going to trigger the `mouseButtonPress` from Qt's `mousePressEvent`:
+So, we only have to pass the right button code.
+To trigger the `mouseButtonPress` from Qt's `mousePressEvent`:

 {% highlight cpp %}
 virtual void mousePressEvent(QMouseEvent* event)